 We are not so arrogant to think that we North Americans can solve Central America's problems unilaterally.
 We alone do not have answers to the region's challenges, which is why we hold collaboration with local partners as an article of faith.
 Only if we work together with respect, honesty, integrity, and equality, do we believe we will accomplish our goal of achieving a sustainable educational and economic transformation.

-- Ongoing network of professionals for professional development and support.
+- Network of experts for professional development and support

 Our Partners' Commitment: